 Vice President and Head of Litigation

-He has litigated patent cases in a wide variety of technologies and subject areas, including consumer products, computer and email security, database systems, streaming media, encryption, casino gaming technology, semiconductors, mobile devices and software, automotive components, and business methods, in both District Courts and the U.S. International Trade Commission.
+He has litigated patent cases in a wide variety of technologies and subject areas, including consumer products, computer and email security, database systems, streaming media, encryption, casino gaming technology, semiconductors, mobile devices and software, automotive components, and business methods, in both District Courts, the U.S. Patent and Trademark Office, and the U.S. International Trade Commission.
 Prior to law school, Mr. Freeman worked for Epic Systems Corporation, a leader in health care technology and electronic medical records.

 Mr. Freeman received a law degree from Boston University School of Law, where he graduated magna cum laude, and was awarded the Sylvia Beinecke Robinson award for his significant contribution to the life of the law school.
 While at BU Law, he served as Administrative Editor of the Boston University Law Review.
 Mr. Freeman received a Bachelor of Science degree from Northwestern University in both Industrial Engineering and Economics, and is a past president of the Institute of Industrial Engineers Northwestern chapter.

-Mr. Freeman is a member of the Illinois bar, and is admitted to practice before the United States Court of Appeals for the Seventh Circuit, as well as United States District Courts for the Northern District of Illinois, Northern and Central Districts of California, District of Delaware, Eastern District of Texas, and Eastern District of Michigan.
+Mr. Freeman is a member of the Illinois bar, and has practiced widely in federal courts throughout the country, including the United States Courts of Appeals for the Federal Circuit and Seventh Circuit, as well as United States District Courts in Illinois, California, Delaware, Texas, and Michigan.

-Mr. Freeman serves on the Executive Board of the Richard Linn Intellectual Property Inn of Court, in Chicago, and has presented a number of seminars and has published on many aspects of Intellectual Property law.
+Mr. Freeman is an active member, and former Executive Board member, of the Richard Linn Intellectual Property Inn of Court, in Chicago, and has presented a number of seminars and has published on many aspects of Intellectual Property law.